Flank/flank-dashboard/metrics/firebase/docs/analysis/02_firebase_metrics_aggregation.md

 There are certain disadvantages of this approach.
 With too few shards, some transactions may have to retry before succeeding, which will slow writes.
 With too many shards, reads become slower and more expensive.
 Also, as we have a subcollection of "shards" that we must load, so the cost of reading a counter value increases.

 Pros:
-- Gives an ability to increase the document write limit.
+- Provides an ability to increase the document write limit.

 Cons:
 - The number of shards controls the performance of the distributed counter.